-Childers' first years were difficult for everyone, particularly the students.
-Cold classrooms, crowded living conditions and a water shortage necessitated hard work and ingenuity on the part of everyone.
-The school went through four presidents during those early years: Barret, H.C.
+Childers' first years were difficult for everyone, with cold classrooms, crowded living conditions and a water shortage.
+The school was led by four presidents during those early years: Barret, H.C.
 Darden, R.L.
-Whiteside, and James F. Cox, who served another term as president from 1931-1940.
+Whiteside and James F. Cox (who served another term as president from 1931-40).

 Batsell Baxter became the young school's sixth president when Sewell resigned in 1924.
 Baxter initiated more relaxed restrictions on the social privileges of students, and student activities and organizations increased in importance.

 Continued growth demanded more space, and in 1927 the Board of Trustees appointed a committee to explore new locations for the school.
 San Angelo made an attractive offer of two sections of land and $50,000 for building, to which the Abilene Chamber of Commerce responded by raising $75,000 to help keep the college from moving.
 With this contribution, the trustees decided to purchase 680 acres on a hill one mile northeast of Abilene that was part of the historic Hashknife Ranch.
 Nearby residents donated 75 additional acres.
 The new campus opened Sept.
 5, 1929 with eight structures: an administration building, two residence halls, an education building that housed the elementary and high schools, a dining hall, a gymnasium, an auditorium, and house for the president.